onnx/onnx/docs/Operators.md

 <dt><tt>input_sequence</tt> : S</dt>
 <dd>Input sequence.</dd>
 <dt><tt>position</tt> : I</dt>
-<dd>Position of the tensor in the array.
+<dd>Position of the tensor in the sequence.
 Negative value means counting positions from the back.
 Accepted range in `[-n, n - 1]`, where `n` is the number of tensors in 'input_sequence'.
 It is an error if any of the index values are out of bounds.
 It must be a scalar(tensor of empty shape).</dd>
 </dl>

 #### Outputs